tibaes/tibaes.github.io/contact.md

 permalink: /contact/
 ---

+I have a [Keybase](keybase.io/tibaes) account, so you may use safe communication with me.

 # Akiyama, Pesquisa e Desenvolvimento
 rafael.tibaes at akiyama dot com.br <br>
 Rua Prof Antonia Reginato Vianna, 485 <br>